Performance Planning Phase: Team Performance Management

-- Note that, in a progressive approach, the goals would be established in highly collaborative manner with the leaders of the team.
+- Note that, in a progressive approach, the goals would be established in a highly collaborative manner with the leaders of the team.

 3. Ensure the team’s desired results directly contribute to the organization’s results.
-Aligning the team’s desired results with organization’s desired results is another unique aspect of performance management process.
+Aligning the team’s desired results with the organization’s desired results is another unique aspect of the performance management process.
 In our example, does the IT Department’s goal of 98% uptime align directly with the preferred

 results of the overall organization?
 See Strategic Action Plans & Alignment.

-- In a progressive approach, it still would be very important that team’s goals contribute directly to achieving the overall organization’s desired results.
+- In a progressive approach, it still would be very important that the team’s goals contribute directly to achieving the overall organization’s desired results.

-4. Weight, or prioritize, the team’s desired results.
+4. Weight, or prioritize the team’s desired results.
 A weight, or prioritization, is often in the form of percentage-time-spent or a numeric ranking with “1” as the highest.
 For example, the IT Department’s goals might be 100% uptime for all employees during the eight-hour work day and 99% uptime during the eight hours from midnight to 8 am, while computer maintenance can be done.

-- In a progressive approach, the goals for the team would likely not be associated with a specific weight because the goals might change in real time as the needs of the team members and the team’s internal customers’ change.
+- In a progressive approach, the goals for the team would likely not be associated with a specific weight because the goals might change in real-time as the needs of the team members and the team’s internal customers change.
 The change in the goals would be done in a collaborative conversation with the team’s supervisor.

 5. Identify first-level measures (or indicators) to evaluate if and how well the team’s desired results were achieved.
 Measures provide indicators to evaluate progress toward achieving the desired results.
-Measures are usually specified in terms of quantity, quality, timeliness or cost.
+Measures are usually specified in terms of quantity, quality, timeliness, or cost.
 For example, a first-level measure for the IT Department might be 100% uptime for everyone in the Sales and Marketing Department during a 24-hour period.

 6. Identify more specific measures for each first-level measure if necessary.